Select Page

 2. Differences between the Application Processes for Oxford, Cambridge, and Other UK Universities

-The application process of applying to Oxford and Cambridge through UCAS is similar to other universities in the UK, with the exception of certain courses and circumstances.
+The application process of applying to Oxbridge engineering through UCAS is similar to other universities in the UK, with the exception of certain courses and circumstances.
 However, there are a few important points to know:

 • Early Application Deadline: The application deadline for Oxford and Cambridge is October 15th, earlier than most other universities.